pattytonyoneill/hangman/README.md

 The live link can be found here - https://hangman44444.herokuapp.com/

+- This site was moved from Heroku to render.
+The live link can be found here - https://hangman4444.onrender.com/

 ## Credits
 -  [12 Beginner Python Projects](https://www.youtube.com/watch?v=8ext9G7xspg)- I watched this to help me decide on the game I would make.
 I used the word list that she obtained from stack overflow and used the idea of the hangman visual she made in video.
 -  [wordlist](https://www.randomlists.com/data/words.json)- This is the random list that I used that was mentioned in the tutorial.